 AFTA’s vision, in the Washington D.C. region and beyond, is to model and promote how very important dignity and compassion are in the care of older adults, and that arts intervention strategies provide accessible and uplifting ways to cope with changing abilities as we age.

-Immersion in visual, musical, performing, literary, and intergenerational arts programs sparks the memory, lifts the spirit and creates social bonds, all so vital to older adults, especially those who are feeling more isolated and lonely because they are developing health impairments.
+Immersion in visual, musical, performing, literary, and intergenerational arts programs ignites self expression, sparks memory and imagination, lifts spirits and creates social bonds–all so vital to older adults, especially those who are becoming more isolated and lonely because they are developing health impairments.

 You can read and see more about us in What We Saw Today, a viewbook of artwork, images and writing from AFTA programs.